The Best Coffee Makers for Your Money — and Barista Tips for Brewing the Perfect Cup at Home

-There is no reason to settle for a so-so cup of coffee.
-All you need is a good coffee maker that suits your preferred style and taste, along with a few expert tips on how to brew great coffee, every time you want a cup.
+There's no reason to settle for a so-so cup of coffee.
+All you need is a good coffee maker that suits your preferred style and taste, along with a few expert tips on how to brew great coffee, for a delicious cup every time.

-Quite simply, finding the best coffee maker for you and using the same techniques employed by professional baristas can take your coffee-making to a whole new level.
+Quite simply, finding the ideal coffee maker for your needs and using the same techniques employed by professional baristas can take your coffee-making to a whole new level.

 To better understand different coffee maker types and how you can improve or tweak each method of brewing, we spoke with Tyler Schultz, Head of Coffee at MistoBox coffee subscription, and with Master Barista Giorgio Milos, from illycaffé.
-After talking to the experts and evaluating many products, here's what we ultimately found to be the best coffee makers.
+After talking to the experts and evaluating many products, here are the options we ultimately found to be the top coffee makers of 2023.

 If you’re in the market for a French press coffee maker, chances are you’ve seen the Bodum name.
 At roughly $30 for the three-cup version and $40 for the eight-cup, the Chambord, used and recommended by Giorgio Milos, is one of the best values you can get.
 It features high-quality materials throughout, from its sturdy borosilicate glass beaker to its stainless steel frame, as opposed to other models with all plastic beakers, frames and handles.